 I hope to see fragmentation, confusion and gaps in services eliminated, and that all providers of health services (physicians, nurse practitioners, physician’s assistants, pharmacists, dentists, etc.) will be able to efficiently and fairly receive appropriate compensation for the services rendered.
 And I hope that opportunities for healthcare fraud will be significantly curtailed.

-Scrubs: What would you recommend other nurses do to help patients navigate the system?
+Scrubs: How can nurses help ease the uninsured rate?
+What would you recommend other nurses do to help patients navigate the system?

 Jane: Nurses often know which patients are facing problems accessing appropriate healthcare because patients will share these troubles with nurses.
 Often, these people end up in emergency departments because they don’t know where else to go, or they have neglected a health problem for so long that they’re truly in dire straits, in need of hospital care.